 7. Babbel – Best for Spanish, French, Italian

-Sometimes, a few language learning apps for iPhone provide many languages to learn under the same umbrella.
+Sometimes, a few language-learning apps for iPhones provide many languages under the same umbrella.
 However, they often miss out on the nuances of most languages as they cannot go deep into the learning structures for those languages.

-With Babbel, you can specialize in Spanish, French, and Italian with ease.
+With Babbel, you can easily specialize in Spanish, French, and Italian.
 This is because the app concentrates most of its content on these three European languages.
 While there are other languages you can learn through the app, their lessons in the aforementioned languages are the best.
-It also has a review feature that lets you recap what you’ve learned and fix mistakes easily.
+It also has a review feature that lets you easily recap what you’ve learned and fix mistakes.

 The learning curve of this app is quite steep, though.
 It doesn’t allow you to make too many mistakes.
 This can be disconcerting for many users.